On the topology of random complexes built over stationary point processes: Point processes

-\paragraph{Zeroes of a Gaussian entire function} (Normalized) Gaussian entire functions are defined on the complex plane $\mC$ via the a.s.\ convergent expansion $f(z) = \sum_{n = 0}^{\infty}\xi_nz^n/\sqrt{{n!}}$, where the $\xi_n$ are i.i.d.\ standard complex Gaussians.
-The zeros of $f$ (when considered as a point process in $\mR^2$ and called as zeros of GEF) while neither negatively associated nor determinantal, share many properties with the Ginibre process that make them interesting and tractable; cf.\ \cite{Ben09} for more background.
+(Normalized) Gaussian entire functions are defined on the complex plane $\mC$ via the a.s. convergent expansion $f(z) = \sum_{n = 0}^{\infty }\xi_nz^n/\sqrt{{n!}}$, where the $\xi_n$ are i.i.d. standard complex Gaussians.
+The zeros of $f$ (when considered as a point process in $\mR^2$ and called as zeros of GEF), while neither negatively associated nor determinantal, share many properties with the Ginibre process that make them interesting and tractable; cf. \cite{Ben09} for more background.